 = 155.521960853119 x 10^12 trillion solar years (Not Approx.)

 So our universe is exactly 155,521,960,853,119 years old as of year 2018.

-Vrajesh Tanaya Dasa is a young and enthusiastic youth preacher at HKM, Ahmedabad.
-Before dedicating his life as a full time missionary, he has worked with Google and NRNB - California as researcher.
-He has published three research papers in Biotechnology and loves reading thought provoking books, especially his favorite, Bhagavad-gita As It Is.
+Vrajesh Tanaya Dasa is an enthusiastic Gita teacher at HKM, Ahmedabad.
+Before dedicating his life as a full time missionary, he has worked with Google and NRNB - California as a researcher.
+He loves reading thought provoking books, especially his favorite, Bhagavad-gita As It Is.